-In all the Degree Engineering programs, it is expected that all military and civil students will earn degree by clearing all the offered courses in the stipulated time.
+The under graduate (BSc) Engineering programs, in the disciplines of CE, EECE, ME, CSE, AE and NAME are planned for 4 regular levels, comprising of 8 regular terms.
+It is expected that all students will earn degree by clearing all the offered courses in the stipulated time.
+In case of failure the following policies will be adopted:

-In case of failure, the following policies will be adopted.
+- Students failing in maximum two courses/subjects in any level, each comprising of two regular terms will be allowed to appear in the referred/re-examination on failed course(s)/subject(s) after a short term as per academic schedule. - Referred/re-examination, after a short term is to be conducted within 2 (two) weeks of commencement of the next academic session at the latest. - Students failing in maximum one course/subject in the referred/re-examination will be promoted to the next higher level.
+The failed course/subject will be termed as 'Backlog' subject and the students have to pass the 'Backlog' subject in the next scheduled referred/re-examination, but without any short term.
+Otherwise, he/she will be withdrawn permanently from the course/program. - No student will be allowed to appear in the referred/re-examination in the same subject more than twice in the whole undergraduate program. - Students in all levels will be allowed to appear in the referred/re-examination on two courses/subjects including the 'Backlog' one. - Students will be promoted to the second term of each level irrespective of their results in the first term of the level. - Students failing in three or more courses/subjects in any level, comprising of two regular terms, will be allowed to repeat the level once.
+Students repeating a level will be granted exemption for that/those subject(s) in which they earned 'B+' and above grade in the previous academic year.
+For a military student, repeating a level will be subject to the approval of the respective Services Headquarters. - Students will be allowed to repeat a particular level only once in the whole undergraduate program. - After level-4 referred/re-examination, if any military student fails in maximum one course/subject, but not the 'Backlog' subject, then he/she will leave MIST and will be allowed to appear in the next scheduled referred/re-examination of the respective course.
+In that examination if he/she cannot pass the course/subject, or if he/she does not appear in the referred examination within 6 (six) years of registration will lose the scope of completing graduation.
+This failure will also be recorded in the dossier of military student officers. - In case of sickness, which leads to missing of more than 40% classes or miss term final examination (supported by requisite medical documents), students may be allowed to withdraw temporarily from that term and repeat the whole level with the regular level in the next academic session, subject to the approval of Academic Council, MIST.
+However, he/she has to complete the whole undergraduate program within 6 (six) academic years from the date of his/her registration.

-- Students failing in maximum two courses/subjects in any level, each comprising of two regular terms will be allowed to appear in the referred/re-examination on failed course(s)/subject(s) after a short term as per academic schedule. - Referred/re-examination, after short term, is to be conducted within 02 (two) weeks of commencement of the next academic session at the latest. - Students failing in maximum one course/subject in the referred/re-examination will be promoted to the next higher level.
-The failed subject will be termed as 'Backlog' subject and the students have to pass the backlog subject in the next scheduled referred/re-examination, but without any short term.
-Otherwise, he/she will be withdrawn permanently from this institution. - No student will be allowed to appear more than twice in the re-examinations on a particular course/subject in the whole undergraduate course. - Students in all levels will be allowed to appear in the re-examination on two courses/subjects including the backlog one. - Students will be promoted to the second term of each level irrespective of their results in the first term of the level. - Students failing in three or more courses/subjects in any level, comprising of two regular terms, will be allowed to repeat the level once.
-Students repeating a level will be granted exemption for that/those subject(s) in which they earned "B+" or better grade in the previous academic year.
-For a military student, repeating a level will be subjected to the approval of the respective Service Headquarters. - Students will be allowed to repeat a particular level only once in the whole undergraduate program. - After Level-4 referred/re-examination, if any military student fails in maximum one course/subject, but not the backlog subject, then he/she will leave MIST and will be allowed to appear in the next scheduled re-examination of the respective course.
-In that examination if he/she cannot pass the course/subject or if he/she does not appear in the referred examination within 6 years of registration will lose the scope of completing graduation.
-This failure will also be recorded in the dossier of military officers. - In case of sickness which leads to missing of more than 40% classes or miss term final examination (supported by requisite medical documents), students may be allowed to withdraw temporarily from that term and repeat the whole level with the regular level in the next academic session, subject to the approval of Academic Council, MIST. - Whatever may be the cases, students have to complete the whole undergraduate program within 06 (Six) academic years from the date of registration. - Failure to secure/achieve a minimum GPA of 2.20 in two consecutive levels will also lead to withdrawal of the student from the program.
+- Whatever may be the cases, students have to complete the whole undergraduate program within 6 (six) academic years from the date of registration. - Failure to secure/achieve minimum CGPA of 2.20 in two consecutive levels will also lead to withdrawal of the student from the program.

-1.7.2 Withdrawal on Disciplinary Ground
+1.1.1 Expulsion / Withdrawal on Disciplinary Ground

-1.7.2.1 Unfair Means
+1.1.1.1 Unfair Means